-b) Develop a data sharing agreement if information sharing is frequent c) Develop a data sharing protocol if data sharing is infrequent
+b) Develop a data sharing agreement if information sharing is frequent

 A data sharing agreement (DSA) can be used to operationalise a DPIA where regular two-way sharing of information between a university and a PBSA provider is expected.
 A formal DSA between a university and PBSA provides a clear information sharing framework, as well as establishing the legal requirements of the two parties.
 For more information on DSAs, see the ICO's website.